manekovskiy/octopress-blog/source/_posts/2012-05-01-how-to-implement-configurable-dynamic-data-filters-in-asp-net-4-5.markdown

 The complete call sequence is represented on diagram below.

-{% img center {% root_url %}/images/posts/dynamic-data-queryextender-interactions.png 'Sequence diagram showing QueryExtender interaction with Dynamic Data controls' 'Sequence diagram showing QueryExtender interaction with Dynamic Data controls' %}
+{% img center /images/posts/dynamic-data-queryextender-interactions.png 'Sequence diagram showing QueryExtender interaction with Dynamic Data controls' 'Sequence diagram showing QueryExtender interaction with Dynamic Data controls' %}

-# Building Configurable Alternative to QueryableFilterRepeater
+## Building Configurable Alternative to QueryableFilterRepeater ##

 As _QueryableFilterRepeater_ is creating filters automatically, the only thing we can do is to hide _DynamicFilter_ on client- or on server-side.
 To my mind it is not good idea, so a custom implementation of _IFilterExpressionProvider_ is needed.
 It should support the same item template model as in _QueryableFilterRepeater_ but with ability to add/remove filter controls between postbacks.